gchq/stroom-docs/content/en/docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed/index.md

 In essence, since the _translation_ has done nothing, and the data is simple _records_ XML, the system is indicating that it expects the _output_ data to be in the _reference-data v2.0.1_ format.

 We can correct this by adding the skeleton xslt translation for reference data into our translationFilter.
-Move back to the {{< pipe-elm "xsltFilter" "translationFilter" >}} element on the pipeline structure and add the following to the xsl window.
+Move back to the {{< pipe-elm "XSLTFilter" "translationFilter" >}} element on the pipeline structure and add the following to the xsl window.

 ```xml
 <?xml version="1.1" encoding="UTF-8" ?>